Do want to know if rabbits eat their poop?

 How Often Do Rabbits Eat Their Poop?

-Rabbits typically produce and eat cecotropes once a day, usually during the night or early morning.
+Rabbits typically produce and eat cecotropes once daily, usually during the night or early morning.
 Because of this timing, you may never witness this behavior.

 What Does Rabbit Poop Look Like?